abdulraheem1103/PY4E-Data-Structures/README.md

-# PY4E-Data-Structures
+# PY4E
 Python For Everybody Data Structures
 These are the problems which were given in the assignments during the course!
-This is the second course in PY4E specialisation, Continued the third course assignment problems
+These are all course assignments in PY4E specialisation,